CABSEL/DeltaNeTSplus/README.md

                          par=TRUE, numClusters=2)
 ```

 Finally, we can check the perturbation scores for the given gene set.
+In the following example results, mex-3, pie-1, and pal-1 showed the lowest perturbation values for exp.
+A (1st Column) and exp.
+B (2nd Column), and exp.
+C (3rd column), respectively, suggesting that those could be the genes directly inhibited during the experiments.

 ```{r warning=FALSE,eval=FALSE,echo=TRUE}
 gset2 = intersect(gset, rownames(dts.res$P))
 print(dts.res$P[gset2,])
 ```

+Example results:
 ##### __12 x 3 sparse Matrix of class "dgCMatrix"__